Flow Scheduled Transactions Documentation

 Common use cases include recurring payments, automated arbitrage, time-based contract logic, delayed executions, and periodic maintenance tasks.

-Flow provides a scheduled transaction manager to make managing your scheduled transactions more streamlined.
+Flow provides a scheduled transaction manager to help you manage your scheduled transactions more easily.
 Check out the scheduled transactions intro for a tutorial on how to schedule some basic transactions with the manager.

 Concepts

-In order to create a scheduled transaction, the logic that will be executed in the transaction must already be defined in a function that the scheduler will call when it is time for the transaction to be executed.
+To create a scheduled transaction, the logic that executes in the transaction must already be defined in a function that the scheduler calls when it is time for the transaction to execute.

 Therefore, all scheduled transactions must include a capability to a resource that conforms to this Transaction Handler interface defined in the Scheduler contract and includes getters that conform to the Flow metadata views standard: